CalvinNeo/CFortranTranslator/docs/Develop.md

 simple\_lexer is a more flexible tokenizer in order to handle some features of fortran

-e.g. fortran's continuation can exist between a token
+e.g. Fortran's continuation can exist between a token
 ```
         inte
      *ger :: a(10)